-Since you can’t count on organic SEO like before, you have to look at other creative marketing avenues to get the attention of prospective cosmetic patients long enough for them to notice and act.
+Since you can’t count on organic SEO like before, you have to look at other creative plastic surgery marketing avenues.
+Because you need to get the attention of prospective cosmetic patients long enough for them to notice and act.

 Below is a list of plastic surgery marketing strategies that are working now to help get you ranked and get the attention of prospective cosmetic patients.

 Some are quick and easy and most take time and effort because that’s what’s needed to stand out and be heard above the noise.

 In case you haven’t heard, “Content is King” since Google loves content because that’s what googlers want.

 Think about it from your prospective patients’ point of view…

 Let’s say they are interested in a tummy tuck.
 What do they do?
 They google tummy tuck so it would be wise for you to have a customized content creation marketing strategy such as:

 - A blog post explaining what a tummy tuck is

 - Videos explaining the FAQs of a tummy tuck